AuctionMaster/.github/profile/README.md

 # Auction Master
  This is the public repo of the community updated AuctionMaster & AuctionMasterItemDisplay

+## Contributing
-## To contribute just make a pull request and describe the changes you made
+To contribute just make a pull request and describe the changes you made